skeeto/skeeto.github.com/_posts/2013-04-07-Prototype-based-Elisp-Objects-with-At.markdown

 explanation.

 It's called [@][at], due to the syntax that it adds to Elisp as a domain-specific language.
 It's a mini-language, really.
-The name is also a challenge to the code that supports Elisp, because so much of it — including emacs-lisp-mode and Paredit — doesn't properly handle
-@ in identifiers.
-Even [Maruku][maruku], the Markdown to HTML translator I use for this blog, has bugs that won't allow it to handle the @ characters in my code, so I had to forgo most syntax highlighting for this post.
+The name is also a challenge to the code that supports Elisp, because so much of it — including emacs-lisp-mode and Paredit — doesn't properly handle @ in identifiers. ~~Even [Maruku][maruku], the Markdown to HTML translator I use for this blog, has bugs that won't allow it to handle the @ characters in my code, so I had to forgo most syntax highlighting for this post.~~ (Update: I now use Kramdown so this is no longer an issue.)

 Fortunately `require` *does* manage just fine.